jymmyboi/FFX-RNG-tracker/README.md

 # FFX RNG Tracker
+I forked this after being contacted by [Syo](https://www.twitch.tv/syotv) about updating this for the PS2 JP release.

 To use the program download it from the [releases page](https://github.com/Grayfox96/FFX-RNG-tracker/releases), unzip it and open `FFX RNG tracker vXX.XX.XX.exe`.

 To install the `ffx_rng_tracker` library run `pip install .` while in the main directory (where `pyproject.toml` is located).